cthing/gradle-locc/README.md

 At first glance, counting lines of source code appears to be a relatively straightforward task.
 One could detect blank lines and assume every other line contains source code.
 That would count lines containing comments as source code, which is typically a bad assumption.
-Now begins a slippery slope of naively applying regular expressions to detect line comments and block comments.
-Initial success is short-lived once nested comments and languages that can embed other languages (e.g. CSS in HTML) are encountered.
+One coulde naively apply regular expressions to detect line comments and block comments.
+Unfortunately, initial success is short-lived once encountering nested comments and languages that can embed other languages (e.g. CSS in HTML).
 At that point, it is tempting to employ language specific full lexing and parsing to ensure an accurate count.
-While this achieves high accuracy it is at a high performance code and spends most of that performance on needless work.
+While this achieves high accuracy it is at a high performance cost spending most of the performance on needless work.

 As a compromise between the naive and exhaustive approaches described above, the current state-of-the-art in counting lines of code employs a data-driven selective matching approach.
 A given computer language is